dkimhw/launch_school/js_101/exercises/solving_problems.md

 * Edgecases to test?
 * Data Structures
   * Input - working in array probably the easiest since we need to loop through each character in the string
   * Hash/Object to create a mapping for letters and score
+* Algorithms
+  * Split the input into array of chars
+  * Map to lower cased chars
+  * Map each char into its scrabble score, referencing the look up table
+  * Sum up the values or reduce with summing up the values (reduce function)

+Now you can code up the function pretty quickly since you have a complete outline to reference from.

 **Understanding the problem:**